← All posts

 ToolWhat it does

-vault_runRun a single command with secrets injected into the subprocess environment
+vault_runRun a command with secrets injected into the subprocess environment

 vault_list_secretsList secret names and metadata (no values)